Ziqing-Gu/QQ-Super-Compression/README.md

 This effect unit appears to function as a compressor, yet its underlying algorithm is fundamentally different from conventional compressors.

 My original design goal was to eliminate threshold‑, attack‑ and release‑related influences on transients.
 On top of that, it needed to remain clean, transparent and color‑free, much like manually drawing volume automation.

+Anyone with audio experience will know that distorting a sine wave inevitably introduces harmonic distortion.

+Hard‑cornering without attack and release behaviour poses a serious challenge: how to reduce harmonic distortion.

+The solution I ultimately arrived at is to trade lookahead latency for a clean, transparent sound.

 Later on, however, once the algorithm became stable, I found it feasible to introduce a threshold parameter.